optimas-org/optimas/README.md

 ```
 which will link to the existing MPI on your system.

-Alternatively, if installing in a local computer, `mpi4py` can also be installed from `conda`
+Alternatively, if installing on a local computer, `mpi4py` can also be installed from `conda`
 ```
 conda install -c conda-forge mpi4py
 ```

 ## Optimization with PIC simulations

-Additonal instructions to install FBPIC and WarpX on different systems.
+If using optimas with PIC codes such as FBPIC or WarpX, follow these instructions to install them on different systems.

 ### On Summit